 - The Southern Association of Colleges and Schools Commission on Colleges

-- The North Carolina Board of Nursing has granted full approval for the School of Nursing’s baccalaureate degree in nursing program (BSN and ABSN tracks)
+- The North Carolina Board of Nursing has granted full approval for the School of Nursing’s baccalaureate degree in nursing program (BSN and ABSN tracks) through 2019

 - The American Nurses Credentialing Center (ANCC) (for continuing education programs)